-If you are looking for a simple but flavorful recipe to relish on weekend nights, homemade creamy Rasta pasta is a good choice.
+If you are looking for a simple but flavorful recipe to relish on weekend nights, homemade creamy Rasta pasta recipe is a great choice.
 The dish has its origin in the Caribbean Islands (Specifically Jamaica), which explains the colors and flavors in it.
 Though you can prepare this in just about 30 minutes, you will be surprised to note that this dish gives out a rich, creamy and spicy taste at the same time.

-What is Exactly Rasta Pasta?
+What is Exactly Rasta Pasta Recipe?

 True to its Jamaican culture, Rasta Pasta is dominated by many colors, thanks to the colorful bell peppers used in it.
 Though pasta has its origins in Italy, the Rasta Pasta was first prepared in the Caribbean Island of Jamaica.
 Most of them believe that this dish was named Rasta Pasta, an ode to the Rastafarianism social movement prevalent on the island in the 1930s.